aerogear/offix/docs/ref-release-notes.md

 ##### Client side implementation:

-Client side implementation requires now users to apply `returnType` to context when performing mutation.
+Client side implementation now requires users to apply `returnType` to context when performing a mutation.
-Conflict interface have now additional method `mergeOccured` that will be triggered when conflict was resolved without data loss.
+Conflict interface now has an additional method `mergeOccured` that will be triggered when a conflict was  resolved without data loss.

 Please refer to documentation for more details.